 JOIN OUR CREW FOR AN UNFORGETTABLE EXPERIENCE

-Every year, we conduct ten, week-long expeditions.
-Each week, about ten spots will be available on board for both researchers and volunteers.
-We invite anyone who has an interest in the sea to join our expeditions.
+Our scientific survey season runs from May to October.
+Each week, eight spots will be available on board for both researchers and volunteers.
+We invite anyone who has an interest in marine science to join our expeditions.
 Pack your bag and join us on board, not as a passenger, but as part of our research team.
 You don’t need any experience sailing or in science, just a positive spirit and a desire to learn.
 Artists, photographers, dreamers and doers are welcome!

 We believe anyone can be a changemaker.
 As part of our team, you will help us collect data we need to monitor the health of whales, dolphins and turtles around the Balearic Islands.
 During the day, we will sail in the beautiful azure waters of the Balearic Sea, on the lookout for marine life.
 At night, we moor in the natural shelter of the island of Cabrera, a unique natural reserve, or in the serene bays of Menorca.
 If you like sleeping under the stars and close encounters with marine life, this is the adventure for you.
 Our expeditions are unique and authentic, with the clear and specific objective of studying and conserving the ocean's natural and cultural treasures.

 FREQUENTLY ASKED QUESTIONS